How to Make Decisions using the Kepner Tregoe Decision Analysis

 Evaluate Options using Wants

 Now, you can compare options against the Wants criteria.
-First, assign a satisfaction value to the best option in each Want category as 10 and the worst option as 0.
-Based on the relative satisfaction of the options, assign values to all other options in relation to it.
+First, assign a satisfaction value to the best choice in each Want category as 10 and the worst option as 0.
+Based on the relative satisfaction of the possibilities, assign values to all other options in relation to it.

 Afterward, you can calculate the aggregated satisfaction score for each option.
 First, for each option, you multiply the Want weights by the corresponding satisfaction values.
 Then, you sum up the resulting values for each option.